chenjing-bu/chenjing-bu.github.io/content/posts/2025/stacks-and-combinatorics/index.md

 {{</centre>}}

 Here, we project $\mathbb{R}^3$ onto the plane along the $(1, 1, 1)$-direction,
-so the symmetry can be seen from the picture.
+so the symmetry can be better seen from the picture.
 There are $6$ roots indicated by blue dots, with coordinates $(1, -1, 0)$ and all its $6$ permutations, all lying on the plane $x + y + z = 0$.